Division of Correctional Health Care Services

-The primary function of the California Department of Corrections and Rehabilitation (CDCR), CCHCS's, Mental Health Program (MHP) is to ensure patients have ready access to mental health services based on their need.
-Additionally, the MHP tries to ensure that the individual level of functioning of serious mentally disordered patients is optimized so they may be maintained in the least restrictive environment.
+The primary function of the California Department of Corrections and Rehabilitation’s (CDCR’s) Statewide Mental Health Program (SMHP) is to ensure patients have ready access to mental health services based on their need.
+Additionally, the SMHP works to ensure that the individual level of functioning of serious mentally disordered patients is optimized so their care may be maintained in the least restrictive environment.

 To provide ethical, professional, and effective mental health care services for individuals remanded to the CDCR.

 - Our services meet or exceed national mental health care standards.
 We ensure optimal functioning of individuals in our care and promote their successful reintegration into society by using research, evaluation, and assessment to develop and enhance evidence-based treatment strategies.
 We foster safe and secure environments within the institution and are committed to public safety.

 - We are a competent, well-trained staff, who uphold and live our organizational values to promote interdisciplinary cooperation, employee wellness, effective leadership, humane treatment, and a highly productive workforce.

 - Self-governance, program and service evaluation, assessments, and continuous self-monitoring are used to ensure quality improvement and system-wide, multilevel information sharing and decision making.
 Our information technology system is state-of- the-art and staffing and space meet evolving operational requirements..

 - We are accredited as an autonomously operating division, cooperating and partnering with external stakeholders to sustain sufficient funding to fulfill our mission and to minimize recidivism by providing continuity of care.